rikaklassen/channel-content/MILESTONE.md

 - [ ] [4 000 hours watch time/365 days](https://support.google.com/youtube/answer/72851?hl) (long-form video) <!--- YPP requirements -->
 - [ ] [10 000 000 views/90 days](https://support.google.com/youtube/answer/72851?hl) (shorts)<!--- egibility for monetization of short-form content -->
 - [ ] 2 500 YouTube subscribers <!--- @biancaglamour on TikTok has 2498 followers as of 2023-06-13 -->
+- [ ] 7 800 followers on Bluesky <!--- how many followers used to be on Twitter -->
 - [ ] 400 000 likes <!--- @biancaglamour on TikTok has 356.1K likes as of 2023-06-13 -->
 - [ ] 50 000 views on a short-form video <!--- most viewed short with #WestSiberianLaika: https://www.youtube.com/shorts/gsELfCQl17Y -->
 - [ ] 1 400 000 million views on a long-form video <!--- most viewed laika-related video with English metadata: https://www.youtube.com/watch?v=UarfEA0v528&pp=ygUTd2VzdCBzaWJlcmlhbiBsYWlrYQ%3D%3D -->